 To access the Search box and search options in the Navigate or Events views:

 The options selected in this box change how the search is executed.
-The default search mode is to search indexes for indexed metadata and raw data only.
+The default search mode is to search indexed metadata and raw data only.

 The following table describes the Investigation search options.